Malicounda Bambara: Immediate reactions

 Local Tostan coordinator Malick Guéye learned of the decision later that week and proceeded to inform Molly Melching and others at Tostan headquarters the startling news.
 The decision was made to publicize the declaration and attempt to jumpstart a national dialogue on the subject.
 The event of July 31, 1997 was the impetus for a slew of newspaper articles and radio interviews in which the women of Malicounda Bambara were forced to defend their decision.
 Many spoke out against the declaration as an abandonment of tradition under Western influence; the women countered using their knowledge of universal human rights, contending the practice hindered African development and was an affront to the rights of women and children.
 Despite the uproar, their argument resonated among other communities and the movement to abandon FGC in Senegal began to spread.

 Impact of the Decision

 The public declaration of July 31 had immediate effects, especially in the surrounding communities.
 While some expressed outrage, others also had participated in Tostan's program and wanted to support the decision of Malicounda Bambara.

 Declaration of Ngeurigne Bambara

-The women of Ngeurigne Bambara followed the same model as those of Malicounda Bambara, applying the same "strategy of communal consensus on three levels: gender, familial and village."
-A journalist and photographer from the French newspaper Point de Vue were present on November 6, 1997 when the exciseuse (cutter) of the village declared she had stopped performing the procedure after learning that many health problems could be directly linked to FGC.
+The women of Nguerigne Bambara followed the same model as those of Malicounda Bambara, applying the same "strategy of communal consensus on three levels: gender, familial and village."
+A journalist and photographer from the French newspaper Point de Vue were present on November 6, 1997, when the exciseuse (cutter) of the village declared she had stopped performing the procedure after learning that many health problems could be directly linked to FGC.